Misspecified Bernstein-Von Mises theorem for hierarchical models: Proof of Proposition

 Because the volume of the ball with radius $M$ is finite, for the range $\|t\| \leq M$, it suffices to show that

 In view of Assumption~\ref{assum:Rn conv}, we have that $\sup_{\|t\| \leq M} \bigl\| N^{-1} R_N\bigl(T_N + t/\sqrt{N}\bigr) \bigr\|\to0$ in probability.
 It follows that the supremum over $\|t\|\le M$ of the second term on the right of Equation~\eqref{eq:w(t) rewrite} tends to zero in probability.
-Combined with Assumption~\ref{assum: posit def V} this gives that $\sup_{\|t\| \leq M} |\omega_N(t)+\frac{1}{2}t\trans V_{\theta^*}\to 0$.
-Since also $\sup_{\|t\| \leq M} |\pi(T_N + \frac{t}{\sqrt{N}}) - \pi(\theta^*)| \to 0$ by Assumption~\ref{assum:prior cont}, it follows that Equation~\eqref{eq:case1:Lemma:poster} holds.
+Combined with Assumption~\ref{assum: posit def V} this gives that $\sup_{\|t\| \leq M} |\omega_N(t)+\frac{1}{2}t\trans V_*\to 0$.
+Since also $\sup_{\|t\| \leq M} |\pi(T_N + t/\sqrt{N}) - \pi(\q^*)| \to 0$ by Assumption~\ref{assum:prior cont}, it follows that Equation~\eqref{eq:case1:Lemma:poster} holds.
 This is true for every fixed $M$.

 Next, we deal with the range $M < \|t\| < \eta \sqrt{N}$.
-The function defined by $t\mapsto \exp(-\frac{1}{2}t\trans V_{\theta^*}t)$ is integrable and can be made arbitrarily small by choosing large enough $M$.
+The function defined by $t\mapsto \exp(-\frac{1}{2}t\trans V_*t)$ is integrable and can be made arbitrarily small by choosing large enough $M$.
 We shall show that

 can be made arbitrarily small by choosing sufficiently large $M$ and sufficiently small $\eta>0$.
-On the range of the integral, we have $\|T_N + t/\sqrt{N} - \theta^*\| < 2\eta$, with probability tending to one.
-Therefore, by Assumption~\ref{assum:prior cont}, we have for sufficiently small $\eta>0$ that $\pi(T_N + \frac{t}{\sqrt{N}}) $ is bounded in probability.
-By Assumption~\ref{assum:Rn conv} we can choose $\eta > 0$ still smaller, if necessary, so that $\sup_{\|t\|<\eta\sqrt{N}} \bigl \|\frac{1}{N} R_N(T_N + \frac{t}{\sqrt{N}}) \bigr\| < \tfrac{1}{4} \lambda_{\text{min}, V_{\theta^*}}$, with probability tending to one, where $\lambda_{\min, V_{\theta^*}}>0$ denotes the smallest eigenvalue of $V_{\theta^*}$.
-Assumption~\ref{assum: posit def V} gives that $\|V_{\theta_N^*, N} - V_{\theta^*}\| < \frac{1}{4}\lambda_{\text{min}, V_{\theta^*}}$, for large enough $N$.
+On the range of the integral, we have $\|T_N + t/\sqrt{N} - \q^*\| < 2\eta$, with probability tending to one.
+Therefore, by Assumption~\ref{assum:prior cont}, we have for sufficiently small $\eta>0$ that $\pi(T_N + t/\sqrt{N}) $ is bounded in probability.
+By Assumption~\ref{assum:Rn conv} we can choose $\eta > 0$ still smaller, if necessary, so that $\sup_{\|t\|<\eta\sqrt{N}} \bigl \|N^{-1} R_N(T_N + t/\sqrt{N}) \bigr\| < \tfrac{1}{4} \lambda_{\min}(V_*)$, with probability tending to one, where $\lambda_{\min}(V_*)>0$ denotes the smallest eigenvalue of $V_*$.
+Assumption~\ref{assum: posit def V} gives that $\|V_{\q_N^*, N} - V_*\| < \frac{1}{4}\lambda_{\min}(V_*)$, for large enough $N$.
 Then, in view of Equation~\eqref{eq:w(t) rewrite},

 with probability tending to one.
 The second term is bounded in probability, while the first term is quadratically decreasing, and hence dominates the expression.
-We conclude that Equation~\eqref{eq:ref} can be made arbitrarily small by choosing sufficiently large $M$, for $\eta$ sufficiently small so that the preceding estimates hold.
+We conclude that the expression in Equation~\eqref{eq:ref} can be made arbitrarily small by choosing sufficiently large $M$, for $\eta$ sufficiently small so that the preceding estimates hold.